screepers/ScreepsPerformanceServer/README.md

 ### Setup

 1. Copy .env.example and rename it to .env
-Change `STEAM_API_KEY` to yours
+a.
+Change `STEAM_API_KEY` to your key
+b.
 If you want to auto login to one of the users you can change one of the USER Steam ids to yours and choose an room in `config.js`
+c.
+If you want to use the milestone result export integration then you need to possible update the `EXPORT_URL` to your bot api endpoint.

 2. Add your js bot to an folder inside the `bots` folder.
 Then update the `config.example.yml` your code and an `main.js` file should ben in the folder `dist`